-- o Monitor hallways, entranceways, exits and outside grounds during school hours for unusual occurrences or unauthorized visitors. - o Act as building liaison in communicating building level safety issues or concerns. - o Represent the building on the District-Wide Health and Safety Committee. - Serve on building level School Building Response Team. - o Attend school safety meetings and be a resource on school safety and security issues for building staff. - o Develop plans and strategies for building security, crime and violence prevention, safety planning and staff training. - o Participate in school incident investigations. - o Respond to all school emergencies as part of the building's Emergency Response Plan. - Coordinate annual school safety multi-hazard training for students and staff.
-Multi-hazard training shall include crisis intervention, emergency response and management. - o Staff and students shall receive annual training and drill practice on protocols for bomb threats, evacuation, sheltering, lock-down, relocation to hallway, fire emergency, bus drills and appropriate violence prevention strategies. - o Designate procedure for informing substitute teaching and non-teaching staff of school safety protocols. - o Comply and encourage compliance with all school safety and security policies and procedures established by the Board of Education. - o Attend professional development activities on school safety and violence prevention.
+- Monitor hallways, entrance ways, exits and outside grounds during school hours for unusual occurrences or unauthorized visitors. - Act as building liaison in communicating building level safety issues or concerns. - Represent the building on the District-Wide Health and Safety Committee. - Serve on the building level, School Building Response Team. - Attend school safety meetings and be a resource on school safety and security issues, for building staff. - Develop plans and strategies for building security, crime and violence prevention, safety planning and staff training. - Participate in school incident investigations. - Respond to all school emergencies, as part of the building's Emergency Response Plan. - Coordinate annual school safety multi-hazard training for students and staff.
+Multi-hazard training shall include crisis intervention, emergency response and management. - Staff and students shall receive annual training and drill practice on protocols for bomb threats, evacuation, sheltering, lock-down, relocation to hallway, fire emergency, bus drills and appropriate violence prevention strategies. - Designate procedure(s) for informing substitute teaching and non-teaching staff of school safety protocols. - Comply, and encourage compliance, with all school safety and security policies and procedures established by the Board of Education. - Attend professional development activities on school safety and violence prevention.